 RJ Jacques – Digital Marketing Manager

 “Take twenty minutes in the morning to drink your coffee, wake up fully, and think through your day before getting started.
-Stand and stretch while you’re on calls.
-And consider yourself lucky.
-Working from home means you have a level of security that many others don’t right now.”
+Stand and stretch while you’re on calls.”

 Chelsea Caltuna – Technical Content Creator